adobe/aio-cli-plugin-app/README.md

                                        configuration file

   --version                            Show version

-  --workspace                          Prompt for selection of a Workspace in the same Project, and import the
-                                       configuration for this Workspace

 DESCRIPTION
   If the optional configuration file is not set, this command will retrieve the console org, project, and workspace